O Rings Explained: A Complete Guide to Sealing Technology

 -

-Manufacturers: Ensure machines run smoothly without leakage.
+Manufacturer: Make sure machines go smoothly without leakage.

 -